 The 2005 Parallel Cabernet Sauvignon is blended with 8% Merlot & 1% Petit Verdot.
 This wine is dark ruby in color with a rich complex nose that includes floral and black current aromas.
 The elegant mouth feel is soft and full bodied with black cherry, chocolate and a cigar box type smokiness that completes the finish.

-All their wine is made at Brasswood Estate in St. Helena, a state of the art winery and hospitality center (where tastings are by appointment).
-As of our latest update to this review, three tasting options are offered including the Après Wine Tasting (featuring three current releases and a taste of a library wine, each paired with hand-selected small bites), the Lunch & Wine Tasting which includes the same tasting flight as the Après Wine Tasting but with a selection of food from Brasswood Restaurant, and a Vertical Wine Tasting which includes a vertical of their Chardonnay and Cabernet Sauvignon or all Cabernet Sauvignon.
+In addition to the winery, Brasswood maintains a number of private hospitality spaces on the property which some of their clients use to host visitors by appointment (including Parallel).
+As of our latest update to this review, two private tasting options (usually hosted by General Manager, Adrienne Smith) are offered including the Après Wine Tasting (featuring three current releases and a taste of a library wine, each thoughtfully paired with hand-selected small bites including a tasting array of fine cheeses) and the Lunch & Wine Tasting which includes the same tasting flight as the Après Wine Tasting but with a selection of food from Brasswood Restaurant.

-The wines are also available for tastings at Vintner’s Collective in downtown Napa, a space representing a tiny group of mostly Napa based small producers.
-Locally, the wines are selectively available at the French Laundry in Yountville.
+While their focus is strongly geared direct to consumer, they keep a small amount of wine for distribution including to select Park City establishments.
+Locally select wines and vintages are available for purchase at Vintner’s Collective in downtown Napa, a space representing a tiny group of mostly Napa Valley based small producers.
+And sometimes the wines are available at the French Laundry in Yountville.